dyang1999/WebScraperApp/README.md

 - In this case, I wish to scrape the title "Threat Actor Abuses Microsoft’s WHCP to Sign Malicious Drivers" which is located under the h2 tag, with a class, "page-title".
 Input "h2" into the "tag name" row.
 Input "page-title" into the "CSS class" row (optional, it will be compulsory if the website has other instances of h2 tags cotaining       text)

   ![Imgur](https://i.imgur.com/dedDzGk.png)

 - I wish to scrape the body of the article as well.
-Upon inspection , there are 2 components where test is found, the sypnosis in bold and the main body paragraphs.
-All of     which are encapsulated by different immediate tags, <span> and <p>s respectively.
-As such going up a level in the html markup language we see <div class="content clear-       block"> encapsualting both areas of interest.
+Upon inspection, there are 2 components where test is found, the sypnosis in bold and the main body paragraphs.
+All of which are encapsulated by different immediate tags, (span) and (p) respectively.
+As such going up a level in the html markup language we see (div class="content clear-block") encapsualting both areas of interest.
 Therefore we key in "div" into the "tag name" row and "content clear-block" into the "css class" row.

   ![Imgur](https://i.imgur.com/HNvOWMo.png)